lopezwebdev/GoGaijin-Support/privacy-policy.md

 - **What We Collect:** Basic device information such as device type (iOS/Android), operating system version
 - **How We Use It:** To ensure proper app functionality and compatibility
 - **Storage:** This information is not stored or transmitted to our servers
+-
 ### Usage Information
 - **What We Collect:** Basic app usage patterns (which screens you visit)
 - **How We Use It:** To improve app performance and user experience
-- **Storage:** This data is processed locally and not stored permanently
+- **Storage:** This data is processed locally on your device, is not transmitted to external servers, is not linked to your identity, and is not shared with any third parties

 ## Information We Do NOT Collect